goggin13/quizzes/readme.md

 ToDo

 On Break
+* easy way to log in as admin
 * checkboxes to open/close exams
 * display chemical notation nicely
 * JS testing for practice question interactions
   * cypress
   * staging site for smoke tests

-* assets resized and to S3
 * Don't rely on decidekick bucket for S3
 * /questions/<id> shows answers with links to edit
-* when admin views a question, show edit links for all the prompts
-* nicer text fields for editing questions
 * PGBackups strategy
 * query optimizing
 * large queries for practice index page
   * presenter object
 * Refactor ExamSummaryPresenter
   * Query objects for each query
-* easy way to log in as admin
 * admin page under test

 maybe?